mindee/mindee-api-java/README.md

 ## Loading a File and Parsing It
 The `MindeeClient` class is the entry point for most of the helper library features.

+## Synchronously Parsing a File
+This is the easiest and fastest way to integrate into the Mindee API.

+However, not all products are available in synchronous mode.

 ### Global Documents
 These classes are available in the `com.mindee.product` package:

 ```java
 import com.mindee.MindeeClient;